danirebollo/serverchecker/README.md

 5- Create worker with the js code in src/main.js

-6- Create route pointing this worker with desired subdomain (ej: "status.mydomain.com")
+6- Create route pointing this worker with desired subdomain (ej: "status.danirebollo.es")

 7- Disable "Route Workers.dev" if you don't need this additional domain (using "status.subdomain.com" you don't need other hostname)